-- not smoke or hold lighted tobacco on school property. - All persons will be fined by the Health Unit's Tobacco Enforcement Officer for smoking or holding lighted tobacco on school property.
-Absolutely no smoking will be tolerated on school property.

-E-cigarettes and vaporizers will be treated in the same way as tobacco
+- not smoke or possess tobacco or vaping products on school property. - All persons may be fined by the Health Unit's Enforcement Officer for smoking, vaping or sharing tobacco or vaping products on school property.
+Absolutely no smoking or vaping will be tolerated on school property. - E-cigarettes and vapes will be treated in the same way as tobacco.